-Service Standard 5: Further updates are to be provided within 4 months of date of acknowledgement of the case for CAT A, CAT B and CAT E PIRs.
+We aim to provide a further update within 8 months of the date of confirmation of the investigation with CAT A, CAT B and CAT E cases.

 Where the Council has committed to take further action, there is a need to ensure that targets are put in place to ensure that the commitment is achieved.
-Therefore, where a CAT A commitment has been given take enforcement action or a CAT B to require a planning application, there is a new target in this Charter to update the complainant within 4 months of the date of acknowledgement of the case.
+Therefore, where a CAT A commitment has been given take enforcement action, a CAT B to require a planning application, or in some cases a CAT E, there is a new target in this Charter to update the complainant within 8 months of the date of confirmation of the case.
 This should provide sufficient time to enable for the appropriate actions to be taken and update the complainant accordingly or to advise why there has been a delay and provide a date when the action will be taken.